paulmillr/scure-btc-signer/README.md

 Create, sign & decode BTC transactions with minimum deps.

-- 🪶 Small: ~2.2K lines
-- Create transactions, inputs, outputs, sign them
+- ✍️ Create transactions, inputs, outputs, sign them
-- No network code: allows simpler audits and offline usage
+- 📡 No network code: simplified audits and offline usage
-- Classic & SegWit support: P2PK, P2PKH, P2WPKH, P2SH, P2WSH, P2MS
+- 🎻 Classic & SegWit: P2PK, P2PKH, P2WPKH, P2SH, P2WSH, P2MS
 - 🧪 Schnorr & Taproot BIP340/BIP341: P2TR, P2TR-NS, P2TR-MS
 - 📨 BIP174 PSBT
-- Multisig support
+- 👥 Multisig support
+- 🪶 ~2.6K lines

 The library is new and has not been audited or battle-tested, **use at your own risk**.
 Initial development has been funded by [Ryan Shea](https://shea.io).
 Check out [the demo](https://signerdemo.micro-btc.dev/) & [its github](https://github.com/shea256/micro-btc-web-demo).